 MODIS-derived SST was also used in this study.
 ASTER-derived SST data has a finer spatial resolution (90 m) in comparison to MODIS-derived SST data (250 m), but MODIS SST data has a greater temporal and spatial coverage.
-MODIS-Aqua Ocean Color Level-1 (L1) data were obtained through the OceanColor WEB at http://oceancolor.gsfc.nasa.gov/.
+As a result, MODIS-Aqua Ocean Color Level-1 (L1) data were obtained through the OceanColor WEB.
 We processed the ocean color data with SeaDAS, a python-based image analysis package.
 Level 1A data was processed to a resolution of 250 m.
 Atmospheric corrections were automatically applied during the processing.
-A fixed spatial subset was applied to each image in order to focus on this study’s regions of interest (ROIs).
-The temperature scale was converted from Kelvin to Celsius, while the data were scaled accordingly to reflect realistic sea surface temperatures.
+A fixed spatial subset was applied to each image in order to focus on the regions of interest (ROIs).
+The temperature scale was converted from Kelvin to Celsius, while the data were scaled accordingly to reflect realistic SST.

 Landsat 8, launched in 2013, has high-resolution thermal imaging capabilities in bands 10 and 11.
 We applied a method similar to the one used for ASTER SST processing to the scenes.
 An equation was used to convert pixel values to top of the atmospheric (TOA) spectral radiance: